C3BI-pasteur-fr/python-course-1/source/Input_Output.rst

 Exercise
 --------

-we ran a blast with the folowing command *blastall -p blastp -d uniprot_sprot -i query_seq.fasta -e 1e-05 -m 8 -o blast2.txt*
+we ran a blast with the following command *blastall -p blastp -d uniprot_sprot -i query_seq.fasta -e 1e-05 -m 8 -o blast2.txt*

 -m 8 is the tabular output.
 So each fields is separated to the following by a '\t'